ijrafael/MyVectorProject/README.md

 # This was a project made in CPSC 131 in CSUF
-I do not claim the entire project as my own, the only file I had to work on was MyVector.hpp I worked with fellow classmate, Matthew Merrick, his email located below This project's objective was to program a our own vector, a dynamic array, using classes and methods available to us
+I do not claim the entire project as my own, the only file I had to work on was MyVector.hpp.
+I worked with fellow classmate, Matthew Merrick, his email located below This project's objective was to program our own vector, or a dynamic array, using classes and methods available to us.
+Below is part of the original readme.md

 # Project 1: My Vector